 For families who are interested, I will also provide a calendar with my teaching schedule and contact info for participating families, so that students can swap lessons if scheduling conflicts or illness arise.

 Monthly group classes are an important source of musical learning and inspiration for students and families.
-There will be eight group classes over the course of the year, and attendance at at least five is required.
+There will be eight group classes over the course of the year, and regular attendance is required.
 Parents should plan to attend as well.

 There will also be two student recitals during the 2015-16 school year.
 Recitals provide a sense of accomplishment for students, a chance to share what they have learned, and the opportunity to experience performing in a supportive setting.
 They are also a much needed opportunity for us all to eat cookies together.
 Attendance at both recitals is required.